Donate

 28 mins 42 sec

-Shadism montage video – BAATN Conference 2015
+SHADISM MONTAGE – BAATN Conference 2015 video presentation

 The personal vs. the media driven reinforcement of shadism, where what’s encouraged are ideas about power and status based on one’s whiteness or the whiteness of one’s children, is truly alive and kicking in wider society and in our own homes.